 The Difference Between State and Federal Sextortion Laws

-• Document everything, any harassing social media accounts, messages, and handles.
+1. Document everything, including harassing social media accounts, messages, and handles.
+Do not block them.

 Sources: